guenchi/Darkart/manual/python.md

 ### Python Library

-The library has to install, for exemple via Pip, before drakart call it.
+The library has to install, for exemple via Pip, before darkart call it.

 You can go to python envirement do something like `import numpy` to test it.